BhaskerSriHarsha/Genetic-Pseudo-Rehearsal/README.md

 Step 2: Make sure that you are using Tensorflow 1.x version to run the file.<br>
 Step 3: Run the .ipynb file.

+Note:: The code to generate the synthetic data is in the .ipynb notebook itself.
+"Genetic_rehearsal.py" is being imported for some supporting functions.

 # Instructions to run the .py file

 TO BE ADDED SOON